The Query Complexity of Local Search and Brouwer in Rounds: Randomized Lower Bound for Local Search in Polynomial Rounds

 Let $r^s_i$ be the number of the round in which the $i$-th connecting point on staircase $s$ is first known to $\mathcal{A}$ when running on the input $f^s$.

 \begin{definition}[critical point] The $i$-th connecting point is a \emph{critical point} of a length $t$ staircase $s$ if $r^s_i \neq r^s_{i+1}$ or $i=t$. \end{definition}

-By assumption~\ref{ass:1}, an equivalent definition is that when the $i$-th connecting point is first learned at round $r^s_i$, $\mathcal{A}$ has not queried any point that is after the $i$-th connecting point; that is, the $i$-th connecting point is learned by querying a point on the $i$-th folded segment.
+By assumption~\ref{ass:1}, an equivalent definition is that when the $i$-th connecting point is first learned at round $r^s_i$, $\mathcal{A}$ has not queried any point that is after the $i$-th connecting point; that is, the $i$-th connecting point is learned by querying a point on the $i$-th folded-segment.

 Intuitively, each critical point takes one round to learn, while each non-critical points are given for free by assumption~\ref{ass:1}.

 By amortizing the rounds saved for each non-critical points to the next closest critical point, we define $SV(s, i)$ as the number of rounds \emph{saved} by the $i$-th connecting point of staircase $s$.
 More formally, \begin{enumerate} \item $SV(s,i)= i - \max \{j: r^s_j = r^s_i - 1\} - 1$, if $i$-th connecting point is a \emph{critical point}; \item $SV(s,i)=0$, otherwise. \end{enumerate} By definition, $SV(s) = \sum_{i=1}^k SV(s,i)$.